Jeanne Bisgood: Early life

 Bisgood was born on 11 August 1923, the daughter of the Bert Bisgood and Dorothy Cundall, who were married in 1922.

 Bert Bisgood had played cricket for Somerset, becoming the first Somerset cricketer to score a century on debut.
 He was also a badminton international for Ireland.

 Dorothy was also a noted badminton player, winning three doubles titles at the All England Open Badminton Championships.
-She had previously married in 1912, to Major Douglas Harvey, who was killed in Mesopotamia in 1917, and with whom she had a son Ian Harvey who became a Conservative MP.
+She had previously married, in 1912, Major Douglas Harvey, who was killed in Mesopotamia in 1917, with whom she had a son Ian Harvey who became a Conservative MP.